RecipeShare Test Kitchen

 If you love desserts that are light yet expressive, packed with natural citrus flavor, and beautifully balanced, these Citrus Flower Lime Tartlets have everything you need.
 They embody the refined freshness of French pastry with a playful, modern twist—making each tartlet feel special, celebratory, and joyfully zesty.

-Bright citrus tartlets with Basque shortbread, lime confit, silky lime cream, lime meringue and lemon gel for a stunning floral-inspired dessert.
+Bright citrus tartlets with Basque shortbread, lime confit, silky lime cream, lime meringue and lemon gel for a floral-inspired dessert.

 Chill the Basque shortbread dough well before rolling so the tartlet shells keep their shape in the oven.